 Irish citizenship and passports for children born abroad

 This document outlines how to get Irish citizenship for children who were born abroad and have an Irish parent.
-It also covers the documents you need to apply for an Irish passport for children born abroad.
+It also covers how to apply for an Irish passport for children born abroad.

 If you (or the other parent of your child) are an Irish citizen who was born in Ireland, then your child is automatically an Irish citizen – no matter where they are born.
 This means that you can apply for an Irish passport for your child.